rodrigoklein/gs1-hc-spec/V1.0/README.md

 ### What does this standard implement?

 This standard developed by a GS1 Brazil Workgroup developed some common artifacts that enable the interoperability between trading partners.
 These artifacts are basically a set of Interfaces and Messages that act as a glue between companies in the supply chain.
 The messages here developed implements a **Transport Layer** and are basically an Envelope that carries the SNCM (or any other) information from one Trading Partner to another.
-The messages usually do not implement any Business Rule or limit the content to be delivered allowing the companies to exchange many types of files such as **SNCM** messages, **EPCIS**, **Electronic Invoice** etc.
+The messages usually do not implement any Business Rule or limit the content to be delivered allowing the companies to exchange many types of files such as **SNCM** messages, **EPCIS**, **Electronic Invoice**, etc.

-Additionally, the standard implement a common Query Interface that enables the companies to query information on the HC Databases.
-It means that the standard enable pushing or pulling strategy.
+Additionally, the standard implements a common Query Interface that enables the companies to query information on the HC Databases.
+It means that the standard enables a pushing or pulling strategy.

 ![Two Way Communication](images/PushPull.jpg)

-### What does we have inside the HC Standard?
+### What do we have inside the HC Standard?

-The standard basically implements a Webservice with 3 simple methods that allows the data exchange between the companies.
-In addition we also developed some XML artifacts that can act as an Envelope to provide a standard way to package and route messages among the supply chain.
+The standard basically implements a Webservice with 3 simple methods that allow the data exchange between the companies.
+In addition, we also developed some XML artifacts that can act as an Envelope to provide a standard way to package and route messages among the supply chain.

 ### What is the technology and security of the HC Standard?

-In the beginning of the work, the workgroup made some assumptions to speedup the development and put the focus on the most important points to work.
+At the beginning of the work, the workgroup made some assumptions to speed up the development and put the focus on the most important points to work.

-The main assumption were that we do not need stay focused on the technology because it can became an infinite loop.
-Now a days we have many good alternatives on the market and each member of the group could have their own preferences.
+The main assumption was that we do not need to stay focused on the technology because it can become an infinite loop.
+Nowadays we have many good alternatives on the market and each member of the group could have their own preferences.

 Based on that, we have decided to keep the same stack that ANVISA is using.
-With this strategy we can save time discussing the technology and can save a lot of money in terms of software development because, the same developer that need to implement the vertical connection to the SNCM also can develop the horizontal communication.
+With this strategy, we can save time discussing the technology and can save a lot of money in terms of software development because the same developer that needs to implement the vertical connection to the SNCM also can develop horizontal communication.

 In this way, we are following the same stack of the SNCM System that means: